We pull up the Stones’ driveway an hour later .

 “How’s my favorite son?”
 Mommy asks.

-I smiled, “He’s as feisty as ever.
+I smile, “He’s as feisty as ever.
 Thank you so much.
 I needed that call.”

 “Well, join your friend and get some food.
 You look starved,” she instructs me.
 Their good manners keep them from asking embarrassing questions.